planetarysoftware/TSC/Lifecycle.md

-Copy the [Application Template](Applications/Template.md), fill it out, add the file to the [Applications](Applications/) directory and submit this as a Pull Request.
+Copy the [Application Template](Applications/Template.md), fill it out, add the file to the [Applications](Applications/) directory, and submit the filled in Template.md as a Pull Request to this repository.

 Applications do not have to be complete to be submitted, the TSC can work with the authors and their respective communities in each